morganross/FilePromptForge/README.md

-regular api cli can buildormpts programaticly with python or powershell nativly think of the most simplee methods
+regular api can be used with scripting languges that can buildormpts programaticly with python or powershell nativly

+this app can do that too, but is more better at interactive strictly with the command line, does not need scipts to use. only files and a "math equation of variables or files"